 People often wonder where the tradition of having a tree in the home during Christmas time originates.
 We will probably never know for sure.
-However, there are several historical clues that suggest the origin of this custom.
+However, several historical clues suggest the origin of this custom.
 Let’s get stuck into The Story of the Christmas Tree.

 An Ancient Symbol